 Inauthentic items aren’t necessarily fake (although it’s possible for an item to be both inauthentic & counterfeit).
 Inauthentic refers to a product that was not purchased from a good enough distributor.
 Counterfeit refers to a product that is a fake (a knock off).

 If an item is in question and a complaint is issued, you will be required to provide proof of purchase to the seller performance team to show that you purchased your items from an authorized seller or at least one that passes Amazon’s unknown standards.
-It is common knowledge that Amazon often refuses to accept receipts that fail to identify the product, dislikes liquidators and other resellers where it is difficult to identify where your distributor obtained the products.
+It’s common that Amazon often refuses to accept receipts that fail to identify the product & also dislikes liquidators & other resellers where it’s difficult to identify where your distributor obtained the products.

 Why Do Customers File Inauthentic Item Complaints?

-Another reason for inauthentic complaints is that your product looks similar to another brand name product, and customers believe you are selling a knock off, or inauthentic item.
-It is once again your responsibility to correct your product descriptions so that the customers are not easily confused as well as prove the authenticity of your product.
+Another reason for inauthentic complaints is that your product looks similar to another brand name product, and customers believe you are selling a knock off.
+It is once again your responsibility to correct your product descriptions so that the customers are not easily confused, as well as prove the authenticity of your product.

 An inauthentic suspension is the #1 reason for an account getting suspended and the #1 reason for a seller to lose a listing (ASIN) or a group of ASINs.